Bityta/task-tracker-scheduler/README.md

 ### Profiles

 - **ide**: This profile is used for local development.
 It is configured to run on port `8083` with an PostgreSQL database.
-The database URL is `jdbc:postgresql://localhost:15432/task-tracker-backend`, and the username and password are both set to `admin`.
+The database URL is `jdbc:postgresql://localhost:15432/task-tracker-backend`.

 - **prod**: This profile is used for production deployment.
 It runs on port `8083` as well but connects to a PostgreSQL database.
 You will need to provide the database URL, username, and password.